Technology of Few-Layer Graphene Production

 Reducing Post-Processing

-If low-layer graphene is already in a compatible environment, there is no need to remove solvents and then re-disperse it
+If few-layer graphene is already in a compatible environment, there is no need to remove solvents and then re-disperse it

 3. Role of Acoustic Resonance Method in Dispersion